The All Stars Core Program

 • Status — Participants were sixth and seventh grade students.

-Location/Institution: 14 middle schools in from the two largest cities in a Midwestern state
+Location/Institution: Fourteen middle schools from the two largest cities in a Midwestern state

 Summary: (To include basic study design, measures, results, and notable limitations)

-The goal of this study was to conduct an initial test on the effectiveness of All Stars [now called The All Stars Core Program].
-There were 8 schools in the treatment conditions (5 specialist schools and 3 teacher schools) and 6 in the control condition.
-There were 629 children in the specialist condition, 287 in the teacher condition, and 739 in the control condition.
-Measures utilized the Adolescent Sexual Activity Index (ASAI) and students were also assessed on measures of alcohol, cigarettes, marijuana, and inhalants.
+The purpose of the study was to report on the effects of All Stars [now called The All Stars Core Program], a character education and problem behavior prevention program, on variables theorized to mediate problem behaviors and on the problem behavior variables of substance use, sexual behavior, and violence among middle school students.
+Participants were randomized by school level to either All Stars or to a control condition.
+Measures utilized include the Adolescent Sexual Activity Index (ASAI) and students were also assessed on measures of alcohol, cigarettes, marijuana, and inhalants.
 Results indicate that All Stars, when implemented by teachers, had an immediate effect on mediating variables that did not persist over time.
-Inclusion of ethnicity in the design showed that the program, when implemented by specialists, had delayed effects on mediating variables for African Americans and Hispanic students.
+Inclusion of ethnicity in the design showed that the program, when implemented by specialists, had delayed effects on mediating variables for African American and Hispanic students.
 However, no consistent effects were found for student problem behavior in either condition.
-Limitations include program did not succeed under all implementation formats, attrition, and inconsistent attendance data.
+Limitations include that the program did not succeed under all implementation formats, attrition, and inconsistent attendance data.

 Length of controlled postintervention follow-up: 1 year.